ledergec/rapidschema/readme.md

 It shows how to parse a json string into a C++ class.
-The only significant difference to gson is that we need to explicitly provide the information, which member has which json property name, in the CreateMemberMapping function.
+The only significant difference to gson is that we need to explicitly provide the information, which member has which json property name, in the CreatePropertyMapping function.
 This is not necessary in gson because gson uses java reflection to infer the json property names based on the names of the members in the java struct.

 ### Error Handling - Best Effort Parsing